ropensci/fingertipsR/cran-comments.md

 This package allows users to pull data from an API into their R environment.

-The API recently changed structure resulting package tests causing errors (and an email from Kurt).
+The API recently changed structure resulting package tests causing errors.
 These have all been fixed.

 ## Test